fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeAnalytics/v1.1.4/Add-AzureRmDataLakeAnalyticsDataSource.md

 ```

 ### -Blob
-Specifies the name of the azure_2 Blob Storage account to add.
+Specifies the name of the Azure Blob Storage account to add.

 ```yaml
 Type: String